-1. The ban on feeding animal animal protein to farmed animals, which prevents the spread of BSE to animals through feed;

-2. Removing Specified Risk Material (SRM) - the most risky parts of animals - at slaughter to protect consumers from the risk from food;

-3. Surveillance to monitor the the level of BSE over time and thereby check on the continued effectiveness of BSE controls.
+- 1. The ban on feeding animal protein to farmed animals, which prevents the spread of BSE to animals through feed; - 2.
+Removing Specified Risk Material (SRM) the riskiest parts of animals at slaughter to protect consumers from the risk from food; - 3.
+Surveillance to monitor the level of BSE over time and thereby check on the continued effectiveness of BSE controls.

-In May 2008, the World Organisation for Animal Health (OIE) classified the UK as a controlled risk country in regard to BSE, which means UK regulatory controls are effective and that UK fresh beef and beef products can be safely traded.
-In 2017 the OIE confirmed that Northern Ireland had achieved BSE negligible risk status as a zone of the UK.
-The UK as a whole is expected to achieve BSE negligible risk status in 2025.
-Prevalence of infection is significantly higher in the residual pre-August 1996 cattle population, which are permanently excluded from the food and feed chain, including export.

 In the UK measures following confirmation of BSE in a bovine animal include veterinary enquiry and investigation, the culling of progeny born within 2 years prior to, or after clinical onset of the disease and the identification and culling of cohorts born on or after 1 August 1996 of BSE positive animals born on or after 1 August 1995 which are sampled and tested.
-The remains of culled offspring and cohorts are completely destroyed.
+The remains of culled offspring and cohorts are destroyed.